tobijen/DS_LOD_and_Knowledge_Graphs_2023_Tobias_Jennert_Melanie_Ullrich/README.md

 - Extract the text from the api response ✅
 - Store the abstract text in a txt file ✅
 - Insert filters in the open alex url to get works for a specific topic ✅
-- Get Ollama running via the api
+- Get Ollama running via the api ✅
-- Query Ollama for testing
+- Generate graph data with ollama
+- Load graph data into neo4j
+- Visualize graph data in neo4j